 About Tantam Health

-Tantam Health specializes in onsite clinics, worksite clinics and nearsite clinics.
+Tantam Health specializes in onsite health, worksite clinics and nearsite clinics.
 Their innovative programs, advanced reporting capabilities, and unique structure of their team allows them to deliver customized solutions that exceed their client’s expectations.
 The company takes a team-based approach to their worksite healthcare delivery model, adhering to patient-centered medical home (PCMH) guidelines set forth by the NCQA.
 Learn more at http://www.tantamhealth.com